Massacre in the Jesuit monastery on Rakowiecka Street, Warsaw: Prelude

-The massacre
+Massacre

 In the morning of 2 August the monastery came under fire of German light anti-aircraft guns from nearby Mokotów Field.
 Nobody was injured but a few moments later about 20 Waffen-SS soldiers, led by non-commissioned officer, burst into building.
 They claimed that gunshots were fired from the monastery's windows.
 At that time, about 50 Poles were present in the building – including 25 priests and religious brothers, 12 non-clergy employees as well as over a dozen refugees.
 Among them was 10-year-old altar boy, Zbyszek Mikołajczyk.

 SS soldiers conducted a quick search but were unable to find anything confirming the allegations.
 Shortly afterwards, some of them left the monastery, taking with them Father Superior, Fr Edward Kosibowicz.
 They claimed that father superior need to make additional explanations to their commander.
 In fact, Fr Kosibowicz was taken to the nearby Mokotów Field and there he was shot in the back of the head.
 In the meantime, those priests who spoke German tried to calm down the atmosphere, by starting conversation with the remaining soldiers, but without success.

 After a while, SS men gathered all Poles in the monastery's boiler room.
 Next, they were called one by one by the soldiers, robbed of all precious belongings (jewellery, watches etc.) and finally led to the small room in the basement, which was previously occupied by a coachman employed in the monastery.
 When all Poles were gathered in the coachman's room, SS soldiers hurled grenades into the crowd and opened fire with machine pistols.
 In next few hours, soldiers repeatedly came back to the place of massacre and systematically executed those Poles who still gave some signs of life.
 According to the survivors, SS men were accompanied with a 10-year-old German boy who help them to find wounded victims.